 and so, if we set

 \eqref{eq:mainestimate} immediately follows from \eqref{eq:final}. \end{proof}

 We are now ready to complete the proof of Theorem \ref{thm:main-extra.symm}.

 \begin{proof}[Proof of Theorem \ref{thm:main-extra.symm}] Let $g(t)$ be a collapsed ancient solution to the homogeneous Ricci flow on a compact manifold.
 By abuse of notation, we set $\tau = -t$ and denote by $g(\tau)$ the corresponding backward solution.
-Assume that $g(0)$, and hence $g(\tau)$ for any $\tau \geq 0$, is diagonal with respect to an NR-decomposition $\varphi$.
+Assume that $g(1)$, and hence $g(\tau)$ for any $\tau > 0$, is diagonal with respect to an NR-decomposition $\varphi$.
 Assume the collapsing torus $\mathsf{T}$ of $g(\tau)$ is unique.
-Then, it is straightforward to observe that, since the solution is $\varphi$-diagonal, $\mathsf{T}$ is rigid.
+Then we observe that, since the solution is $\varphi$-diagonal, $\mathsf{T}$ is rigid (see Remark \ref{rem:unique-rigid}).
 Therefore, both the assumptions \ref{(D)} and \ref{(R)} are satisfied.

 Now, fix a toral index $1 \leq p \leq s$ and recall that, by \eqref{eq:normS^2} and \eqref{eq:Sgoesto0},